Lambda-X/cljs-repl-web/README.md

 lein install
 ```

 After that, you should have the fixed jar in `.m2/repository`.
-Come back to `cljs-browser-repl` and build the project with `lein cljsbuild once dev`.
+Come back to `cljs-repl-web` and build the project with `lein cljsbuild once dev`.
 Open two terminals.

 In the first one, execute:
 `./scripts/brepl`  (or `./scripts/brepl.bat`, untested, for Windows)